As amended in December 2019

 Section 3.
 The Executive Board shall specify the duties and responsibilities of the committees.

 Section 4.
 The Executive Board shall meet in a minimum of five months of the Society's fiscal year, as established by the President in consultation with the Board.
 The meetings shall be held on the fourth Wednesday of the month, unless otherwise decided by a majority vote of the Board.
 The Board shall determine the time and place of the meeting.
-Special meetings of the Executive Board may be called by the President and shall be called upon the written request of four members of the Board.
+Special meetings of the Executive Board may be called by the President OR shall be called upon the written request of four members of the Board.
 A special Executive Board meeting shall be convened to consider only items of business specified in the call of the meeting.

 Section 5.
 A quorum of the Board shall consist of six persons.